Rigid protocols for embryo ID safeguard patients against IVF lab mix-ups and provide peace of mind

 - The surgeon’s name

-This information is confirmed by the circulating nurse, the scrub nurse, the anesthesiologist, the physician and the embryologist.
-Only after that has been done – and all have agreed that the information is correct – is the egg retrieval performed.
+The circulating nurse, the scrub nurse, the anesthesiologist, the physician and the embryologist all confirm this information.
+Only after they all agree that the information is correct does the team perform the egg retrieval.

-All Texas Fertility Center and Ovation staff members are trained on embryo ID safeguards.
+All Texas Fertility Center and Ovation staff members are trained on embryo ID safeguards to prevent IVF lab mix-ups

 Although we have nine embryologists at our Ovation IVF laboratory, only one works on each patient’s case at a time.
+This helps prevent IVF lab mix-ups.
 Once the eggs are removed, they are given to a specific embryologist who places them into the appropriate dishes for culture.
-These dishes were made the night before your retrieval, and at that time, they were labeled with your name and an accession number that is specific to you.
+These dishes were made the night before your retrieval.
+At that time, they were labeled with your name and an accession number that is specific to you.

 As we have many incubators in the lab, each one has a label on the outside specifically stating the patients’ names whose gametes are in that incubator, as well as the exact location (shelf number) of those gametes within the incubator.
 Each patient’s identity is confirmed before and after the gametes are removed or returned to the incubator.